windvalley/gossh/README.md

   -c, --run.concurrency int            number of concurrent connections (default 1) -l, --run.lang string                specify i18n while executing command (e.g. zh_CN.UTF-8|en_US.UTF-8)
   -s, --run.sudo                       use sudo to execute commands/script
-      --timeout.command int            timeout seconds for executing commands/script on each remote host or pushing files/dirs to each remote host --timeout.conn int               timeout seconds for connecting each remote host (default 10) --timeout.task int               timeout seconds for the current gossh task
+      --timeout.command int            timeout seconds for executing commands/script on each target host or copying local files and dirs to each target host or copying files and dirs from each target host to local --timeout.conn int               timeout seconds for connecting each target host (default 10) --timeout.task int               timeout seconds for the current gossh task

 Use "gossh [command] --help" for more information about a command.